 Castel Sant’Angelo, situated on the right bank of the Tiber river, has had a turbulent history, even by Rome’s standards.
 During its many years of existence, the building functioned first as a mausoleum, then became part of the city wall and later was turned into a fortress before it functioned as a papal residence and finally as a barracks and military prison.
 It is currently a national museum.

-The building consisted of a square 89 meters (292ft) wide base on which a cylindrical colonnaded drum with a diameter of 64 meters was constructed.
+The building consisted of a square 89-meter-wide (292 ft.) base on which a cylindrical colonnaded drum with a diameter of 64 meters was constructed.
 The drum was covered with an earthen tumulus topped with a statue of Hadrian driving a quadriga.

 But even in this fortress, the pontiffs made sure they were well housed.
 The papal apartments in the Castel Sant’Angelo feature beautiful rooms decorated with many frescoes.
 Below the apartments are several floors which include prisons and even a torture chamber.
 A spiraling corridor, part of the original mausoleum, leads to the lower levels of the building.